Continuous Combinatorics of Abelian Group Actions

-Case 4: $\min\{p_k, q_k\}\leq 2M< \max\{p_k, q_k\}$.
-This is broken up into two subcases, depending on either $p_k<q_k$ or $q_k<p_k$.
+Case 4: $\min\{p'_k, q'_k\}\leq 2M< \max\{p'_k, q'_k\}$.
+This is broken up into two subcases, depending on either $p'_k<q'_k$ or $q'_k<p'_k$.

-Subcase 4.1: $p_k\leq 2M< q_k$.
-In this subcase, if $G^i_{w_k,n_k,p_k,q_k}$ is not correpondent to the tile $\Tdbdb$, then similar to Case 3, $g$ is within either vertical or horizontal distance of $4M$ to a point of $S'$.
+Subcase 4.1: $p'_k\leq 2M< q'_k$.
+In this subcase, if $G^i_{w_k,n_k,p_k,q_k}$ is not correspondent to the tile $\Tdbdb$, then similar to Case 3, $g$ is within either vertical or horizontal distance of $4M$ to a point of $S'$.
 If $G^i_{w_k,n_k,p_k,q_k}$ is correspondent to the tile $\Tdbdb$, then similar to Case 2, $g$ is within distance $4M$ of a point of $S$ which is an interior point of the unlabeled interior block.

-Subcase 4.2: $q_k\leq 2M< p_k$.
+Subcase 4.2: $q'_k\leq 2M< p'_k$.
 This is opposite to Subcase 4.1.
-In this subcase, if $G^i_{w_k,n_k,p_k,q_k}$ is not correspondent to the tile $\Tdbdb$, then similar to Case 2, $g$ is within distance $4M$ of a point of $S$ which is an interior point of the unlabeled interior block.
-If $G^i_{w_k,n_k,p_k,q_k}$ is correspondent to the tile $\Tdbdb$, then similar to Case 3, $g$ is within distance $4M$ to a point of $S'$.
+In this subcase, if $G^i_{w_k,n_k,p_k,q_k}$ is not correspondent to one of the tiles $\Tdbdb$, $\Tcbcb$, or $\Tdada$, then similar to Case 2, $g$ is within distance $4M$ of a point of $S$ which is an interior point of the unlabeled interior block.
+If $G^i_{w_k,n_k,p_k,q_k}$ is correspondent to one of these tiles, then similar to Case 3, $g$ is within distance $4M$ to a point of $S'$.